esandovalp/obsidian_v.1/vault_v1/Talking to Strangers.md

 Neville Chamberlain quería conocer a Hitler en 1938, ya que ningún alto oficial de los aliados lo había conocido.
 Cuando lo conoció pensó que no quería ir a una guerra.
 En general todos los que estuvieron con Hitler pensaron que no quería ir a una guerra, evidentemente estaban mal, y todos los que no lo conocieron pensaban lo correcto.
 Todos creemos entender a alguien cuando los vemos a los ojos y juzgamos, pero Chamberlain y Halafax hicieron eso con Hitler y salieron con una impresión completamente errónea.

+Puzzle Number Two: How is it that meeting a stranger can sometimes make us worse at making sense of that person than not meeting them?

+	“We have, in other words, CIA officers who cannot make sense of their spies, judges who cannot make sense of their defendants, and prime ministers who cannot make sense of their adversaries.
+We have people struggling with their first impressions of a stranger.
+We have people struggling when they have months to understand a stranger.
+We have people struggling when they meet with someone only once, and people struggling when they return to the stranger again and again.
+They struggle with assessing a stranger’s honesty.
+They struggle with a stranger’s character.
+They struggle with a stranger’s intent.
+         It’s a mess.”

+Los desconocidos (strangers) no son fáciles.

+# Part Two.
+Default to Truth

+## Chapter Three: The Queen of Cuba